 Three Ways to Test Flows

-Unit test creation is useful if your flow has multiple branches that it takes based on the input data/record.
-With changes, these tests can be run as regression tests to ensure that the latest change has not broken the existing functionality.
+Unit test creation is useful when your Flow contains multiple branches based on input data or record conditions.
+These tests support record-triggered Flow testing and can be rerun as regression tests to verify that new changes haven’t affected existing functionality.

-Flow tests work based on a declarative framework (a functional approach to UI development that focuses on describing how the UI should look at any given time).
-You can create flow tests declaratively, and then execute with the click of a button.
+Flow tests use Salesforce’s declarative framework to validate Flow behavior without writing code (a functional approach to UI development that focuses on describing how the UI should look at any given time).
+This approach simplifies Flow Builder testing, allowing administrators and developers to create and execute Flow tests with just a few clicks.

 1. Set Up Your Flow in Flow Builder